trangtran72/Impacts_ScienceMajors_STEMoccupations/README.md

 `TestCollegeGPA.Rmd` The R script that I created to build and test my model of interest

-`PredictiveModeling.pptx` This file contains the results of the project, and its supported visualizations.
-The result was given in a presentation for MATH 215 at Denison University
+`ResearchPaper_Abstract_Intro.docx` This file contains the abstract and introduction for the research paper written from this analysis.
+Contact for more information about this research paper